Mortal Kombat Main Character Index

 Cassie: Stop it!

-- Stronger with Age: In MK11, his older version is significantly tougher than his younger one.
+- Stronger with Age: In 11, his older self is significantly tougher than his younger one.

 - Taking the Bullet: In X, he saves Sonya from being attacked by Shinnok by jumping in front of her.
 He then proceeds to kick Shinnok's ass.